shekharpalit/RadAI/README.md

 ## Approach
 In this challenge I used a famous CNN network architecture called Unet which was developed for biomedical image segmentation

--It consists of the repeated application of two 3×3 convolutions, each followed by a batchnormalization layer and a rectified linear unit (ReLU) activation and dropout and a 2×2 max pooling operation with stride 2 for downsampling
+- It consists of the repeated application of two 3×3 convolutions, each followed by a batchnormalization layer and a rectified linear unit (ReLU) activation and dropout and a 2×2 max pooling operation with stride 2 for downsampling

--The purpose of this contracting path is to capture the context of the input image in order to be able to do segmentation.
+- The purpose of this contracting path is to capture the context of the input image in order to be able to do segmentation.

--Every step in the expansive path consists of an upsampling of the feature map followed by a 2×2 convolution (“up-convolution”) that halves the number of feature channels, a concatenation with the correspondingly feature map from the contracting path, and two 3×3 convolutions, each followed by batchnorm, dropout and a ReLU.
+- Every step in the expansive path consists of an upsampling of the feature map followed by a 2×2 convolution (“up-convolution”) that halves the number of feature channels, a concatenation with the correspondingly feature map from the contracting path, and two 3×3 convolutions, each followed by batchnorm, dropout and a ReLU.

--The purpose of this expanding path is to enable precise localization combined with contextual information from the contracting path.
+- The purpose of this expanding path is to enable precise localization combined with contextual information from the contracting path.

--final layer a 1×1 convolution is used to map each 16- component feature vector to the desired number of classes.
+- final layer a 1×1 convolution is used to map each 16- component feature vector to the desired number of classes.

-##Note
+## Note
--This model is developed and tested in a underpowered laptop(macbook air), so the dataset used in this is 1/3 of the orignal dataset.
+- This model is developed and tested in a underpowered laptop(macbook air), so the dataset used in this is 1/3 of the orignal dataset.
 However, the model will work perfectly in a large dataset.
--This model is designed to run on a GPU (cuda not used, but we can use it in future work)
+- This model is designed to run on a GPU (cuda not used, but we can use it for future work)